Improving Acoustic Scene Classification with City Features: Results

 \subsection{City Classification}

-The city classification results are shown in the Stage 1 column of Table \ref{tab:result}.
-It can be seen that city classification generally yields lower accuracy compared to scene classification.
-For example, TF-SepNet achieves 34.0\% city classification accuracy on TAU20, compared to 70.1\% scene classification accuracy.
+The Stage 1 column of Table \ref{tab:teacher_result} presents the city classification performance of Transformer-based teacher models PaSST and BEATs, along with their ensemble, across the TAU20, TAU22, and TAU24 datasets.
+It can be seen that city classification generally yields lower accuracy compared to scene classification across all datasets.
+For example, PaSST achieves 75.2\% accuracy in scene classification but only 39.2\% in city classification on TAU20.
+Similarly, BEATs shows a strong 78.3\% on scenes but drops to 48.2\% for cities.
 The discrepancy is likely due to the complexity of city classification task.
 Some cities may share similar environmental and cultural soundscapes, which requires the model to identify more discriminative cues in the acoustic features.
-With the advantages of self-supervised pre-training and attention mechanism, BEATs achieves the the highest accuracy on both TAU20 and TAU22 while consuming the most computational overheads.
+With the advantages of self-supervised pre-training, BEATs consistently outperforms PaSST on city classification across all datasets.
+The ensemble of BEATs and PaSST further boosts city classification accuracy, reaching 50.0\% on TAU20, 40.1\% on TAU22, and 33.2\% on TAU24.